nus-cs2113-AY2425S1/tp/docs/team/progresst-8.md

         - `Expense` and `ExpenseList`
         - Classes in the category package
       - 6 Sequence UMLs for key methods in `CategoryFacade`
+- **Project Management**
+  - Resolved issues found by QA testers during PE-D.
-- **Review & Mentoring Contributions:** Provide suggestions for designing various components of the software.
+- **Review & Mentoring Contributions:**
+  - Provide suggestions for designing various components of the software.
+  - Provide suggestions for how architecture diagram should look like
+- **Community**
+  - Reported bugs and suggestions for other teams in the class